Toggle multiple items with shared state

 The key points:

-• No DataSource refetch after toggle.
-Assigning to hiddenCategories is enough to trigger XMLUI's reactivity — the filtered articles list and checkbox states both update immediately.
-Refetching after an optimistic update risks overwriting it with stale server data (the API call may not have completed yet).
+Do not refetch after a toggle: Assigning a new array to hiddenCategories triggers XMLUI reactivity immediately — the filtered article list and checkbox states both update in the same render.
+Refetching a DataSource after an optimistic update risks overwriting it with stale server data if the API call hasn't completed yet.

 Persisting to a server